DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 When Depression Was First Documented Historically: A Big Clue

 The first cases of depression were documented in early settlements in which humans began to participate in agriculture.
-It’s not that agriculture is a cause of depression, but it is that with agriculture, many lifestyle factors changed simultaneously.
-As humans were originally hunter-gatherers that lived while roaming a variety of terrains, the change induced by staying in one place to tend vegetables and livestock is substantial.
+It is not that agriculture is a cause of depression, but it is that with agriculture, many lifestyle factors changed simultaneously and seemed to cause an overall decline in health.[6]
+As humans were originally hunter-gatherers who lived while roaming a variety of terrains, the change induced by staying in one place to tend vegetables and livestock is substantial.

 Another aspect of this change would be an ever-growing focus on wealth accumulation.
 Systems of commerce provide a platform for inequality as well as for both inadequate and excessive consumption.
 Alcohol, tobacco and other addictive substances that detract from health were likely to have only emerged after the invention of agriculture.
 When taken to the extreme, all of these factors may predispose individuals to depression.